StelTheo73/thesis-docs/chapter-3/3-GBL.md

 ### Game Mechanics

 Mechanics determine the genre of the game and are the key element in linking the educational process to the game.
-They describe the type of activities the learner has to repeat throughout the game and can be of two types; learning mechanics and assessment mechanic.
+They describe the type of activities the learner has to repeat throughout the game and can be of two types; learning mechanics and assessment mechanics.

 ### Visual Aesthetic Design